saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 34
 Learned: type hints, class-based Tkinter UI, unescaping HTML entities, and working with a Trivia API.
 Built a GUI Quiz App with score tracking and feedback.

+## Day 35
+Learned: API authentication, hiding API keys with environment variables, sending SMS via Twilio API, and automating scripts with PythonAnywhere.
+Built a Rain Alert that sends an SMS if rain is expected in the next 12 hours using OpenWeatherMap API.